jeffh/YACS/README.md

 by Jeff Hui.
 Send questions and comments to [@jeffhui][] / huij@rpi.edu.

+If you're an RPI student and just want to use it.
+Go to [yacs.me][yacsme]

 [@jeffhui]: http://twitter.com/jeffhui "Twitter: @jeffhui"
+[yacsme]: http://yacs.me/ "YACS - The usable online course scheduler"

 ## Setup
 YACS is actively developed on Python 2.7.
 So go get that installed first.
 As good python practice, you should put this project inside a virtualenv, but that's not covered here.